how do i know if my battery is agm

 When the need arises to either replace or repair your vehicle’s battery, you should put your safety first and be sure that you know the handling methods.

-Putting safety means verifying and ascertaining the battery type so you can handle it appropriately.
+Putting safety first means verifying and ascertaining the battery type so you can handle it appropriately.

 check the battery label